vincentkoc/natilius/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/koconder/natilius/HEAD/natilius.sh)"
 ```

-## Story of natilius
+## Story of Natilius

-This project was born after switching between many mac OS devices as an engineer and data specalist.
+This project was born after switching between many mac OS devices as an engineer and data specalist, the last switch was after water damage.
 This project aims to assist in the use of quickly having all the small enviromental ascepts taken-care of.
 This project is used in conjunction with [my mackup compatible dotfiles](https://github.com/koconder/dotfiles).

 ## License